 The result of your online test gives us an approximation of your level of Spanish.
 This will be confirmed after an oral placement test which will be done once you arrive in Buenos Aires, or by telephone.

-What time are classes of the Regular Course (60hs)?
+What time are classes of the Intensive Course (60hs)?

 How to get to the school?